Tropical Fukaya Algebras: The approximate solution

 given by $(s_e,t_e):=\pm \ln(z_e^\pm)$.

-We use translation sequences to map target components of the broken map to regions in the neck stretched manifolds.
-Again, we recall that for a rigid tropical graph, the translation sequences are unique and are given by
+Translated maps can be glued at the nodal points to yield a sequence of approximate solutions for the holomorphic curve equation in neck-stretched manifolds.
+We recall that for a rigid tropical graph, the translation sequences are unique and are given by